 Washington Gas’ Employee Volunteer Program highlights our employees’ commitment to the communities we serve.
 Each year, these teams manage a number of projects that benefit residents of the entire region.
-For each of the last three years, Washington Gas and WGL employees have donated more than 11,000 volunteer hours through this program.
+During the last few years, Washington Gas and WGL employees have donated more than 11,000 volunteer hours through this program.
 More information is available on our employee community service program page.

 We make substantial contributions each year to environmental, educational and health programs.
 You can find more information on our pages for the corporate giving program and our supported organizations.